New York Bicycle Accident Lawyer Representing Bicyclists Injured in Motor Vehicle Accidents

 Have you ever noticed how some drivers treat the roads as a combat field, and their vehicle as an armored tank?
 Avoid these drivers, because they are ego driven, and will destroy everything in their path.
 They are afraid of nothing except vehicles larger than theirs.
 As a bicyclist, your only defense is to stay away from these drivers.

 New York State is a comparative negligence jurisdiction.
-Therefore, when an accident in New York State is caused either partially or completely by the defendant’s negligence, even if the injured plaintiff was partially at fault, the plaintiff is entitled to recover monetary damages for the injuries sustained (subject to the “serious injury threshold” for motor vehicle accidents in New York State), however the amount recoverable will be reduced by the percentage of fault attributable to the plaintiff.
+Therefore, when an accident in New York State is caused either partially or completely by the defendant’s negligence, even if the injured bicyclist was partially at fault, the plaintiff is entitled to recover monetary damages for the injuries sustained (subject to the “serious injury threshold” for motor vehicle accidents in New York State), however the amount recoverable will be reduced by the percentage of fault (if any) attributable to the bicyclist.

 New York insurance policies provide coverage for payment of No-Fault benefits for medical and hospital bills and loss of earnings sustained by a bicyclist who is involved in an accident with a motor vehicle in New York State.

 There are extremely short time limitations for filing an application for New York State No-Fault benefits for medical and hospital expenses, loss of earnings, and other benefits available under the NYS Personal Injury Protection Law.
-We are happy to assist our clients in timely completing and filing this critical form.
+Our New York Bicycle Accident Lawyer is happy to assist our clients in timely completing and filing this critical form.
 If you file the No-Fault Application yourself, we recommend that you make sure to list all of your injuries, and keep a copy of the filed form, and give us a copy.
 There are also short time limitations for submitting to the no-fault insurance carrier, the medical and hospital bills incurred in a New York motor vehicle accident.

 It is important that these bills be paid by the no-fault insurance company, rather than by your health insurance company, because the health insurance company may deny the claim for motor vehicle related injuries, and also because the health insurance company may be entitled to a lien against the personal injury settlement or recovery, for the amounts paid for treatment of the injuries sustained in the accident.